SuperDude88/TWWHD-Randomizer/README.md

 Current to-do list:

-Writing the code to dump and replace game files on console (concept proven, code not so much)

-Yaz0 decoding the extracted files

-Offsets for more locations and reformatting the list as JSON
+Offsets for remaining locations

-Logic and some small bits of seed generation
+Fixing and testing seed generation

-Re-encoding the modified files

 ASM patches and other important tweaks